amitvashisttech/k8s-istio-helm-spinaker-dxc-25-May-2022/03-SPINNAKER/03-Spinnaker-Install/README.md

 hal config deploy edit --type distributed --account-name my-k8s
 ```

-### Below command needs to be run on your local machine where you have helm binary
+### Below command needs to be run on your local machine or cloud-shell form where you can provision storage:
 #### Install Azure Storage ( AZS ) in kubernetes cluster
 ```
 sh storage-backend-provision.sh